Nicole Helgason is a coral educator dedicated to teaching people about coral diversity.

 My first dive was in 2006.
 I was scared at first, but then I never looked back.
 By the next year, I became a certified PADI dive instructor and have been working in the dive industry ever since.

-I am interested in working with professional divers, and dive centers who want to learn more about coral diversity through workshops and training.
+Nicole is interested in working with professional divers, and dive centers who want to learn more about coral diversity through workshops and training.
 As well as providing tools for instructors and divemasters to share this knowledge with dive guests.

-I am interested to help dive centers and hotels design coral restoration projects that benefit the environment while getting scuba divers involved in coral conservation and coral identification.
+Nicole is interested to help dive centers and hotels design coral restoration projects that benefit the environment while getting scuba divers involved in coral conservation and coral identification.

 Feel free to contact Nicole with questions about coral identification and how you can inspire scuba divers to take a closer look at coral diversity.